WVUHPC/2019-Intro-HPC/_episodes/05-modules.md

 >    {: .source}
 >
 >
 >    Now from that list, start loading and trying to compile the code as indicated above.
 Which versions of GCC allow you to compile the code?
-Try also the Intel compilers.
+Also try the Intel compilers.
 In the case of intel the command to compile the code is
 >
 >    ~~~
 >    icpc lambda_c++14.cpp